-Additionally, your messages can be tailored a little bit further through rules which are also found within Automatic Replies dialog box.
-With rules you could, for instance, set up the option to forward a copy of messages from a specific group of contacts.
-So if an email is sent by a key client it could be forwarded to someone else on your team who’s responsible for managing that communication.
+Additionally, your messages can be tailored a little bit further through rules which are also found within the Automatic Replies dialog box.
+With rules, you could, for instance, set up the option to forward a copy of messages from a specific group of contacts.
+So if an email is sent by a key client, it could be forwarded to someone else on your team who’s responsible for managing that communication.
 As rules can be highly customized, consider how those might be helpful for you when you’re building your Automatic Replies.

 Turning Off Automatic Replies

 Once you turn on Automatic Replies and return to the office, how do you know this feature is enabled?
 From the Outlook Info tab, it’s pretty obvious when the Automatic Replies feature is turned on (see the first example above).
 Or, from the Outlook Inbox at the top, you’ll see that we also have this prompt (second example above) that Automatic Replies are being sent out for this account, and so, from either of those locations, we have the option to be able to turn it off.